FERS Annuity Supplement: What It Is, Eligibility & Earnings Test

 The Supplement and Your Retirement Budget

 For employees planning to retire before 62, the supplement can represent 15-25% of total pre-62 retirement income (pension plus supplement).
-Its elimination creates a meaningful gap.
 Consider a typical scenario: a GS-13 retiring at 57 with 32 years of service and a $120,000 high-3 might receive approximately $38,400 in annual pension and $12,000-$15,000 in annual supplement.
-Without the supplement, that employee would need to replace $1,000-$1,250 per month from other sources (TSP withdrawals, savings, or part-time employment) until reaching age 62.
+This bridge income helps cover the gap between retirement and age 62 when Social Security benefits become available.

 Frequently Asked Questions